shapkarin/js-web3/README.md

 Build docs
 `npm run docs`

+### About node versions
 Most compatable node version to run this app is defined at `package.json` at `engines.node` section In addition project uses `.nvmrc` in case if `nvm` is installed and [Deeper Shell Integration](https://github.com/nvm-sh/nvm?tab=readme-ov-file#deeper-shell-integration) is configured.

 Also repo contains [WIP implementation of force-node-version.js](#wip-force-node-version.js-implementation)

+### WIP force-node-version implementation
+file `_draft/force-node-version.js`
+It's tries to autmatically install `nvm` in case if developer do not use have Node Version Manager installed and then set developer's node version to the same as defeined at `.nvmrc`

 ### GitHub Actions
 Repo uses GitHub Actions to publish app and docs to the gh-pages.